ngxs/store/docs/plugins/intro.md

 }
 ```

-You can also use pure functions for plugins, the above example in a pure function
+You can also use pure functions for plugins.
+The above example in a pure function
 would look like this:

 ```TS